 The 301(h) modified NPDES permit is a modification to Section 301(h) of the Clean Water Act (CWA) and is known as the "Waiver".
-The Waiver specifies a set of discharge requirements to ensure compliance with the terms of the Permit itself and the Ocean Protection Reduction Act (OPRA).
-The PLWTP is an advanced primary treatment, or CEPT, facility treating wastewater to less-than secondary treatment.
-The Waiver enables the City to maintain this level of treatment and discharge the treated wastewater to the Pacific Ocean through a 4.5 mile ocean outfall.
+The Waiver specifies a set of discharge requirements to ensure compliance with the terms of the Permit itself and the OPRA.
+The Waiver enables the City to maintain PLWTP as an advanced primary treatment or CEPT facility in which is permitted to discharge treated wastewater that has received less-than secondary treatment at the PLWTP to the Pacific Ocean through a 4.5 mile ocean outfall.
 This modification has duration of 5 years, after which it expires and must be renewed.
 The Waiver was renewed in 2002 and 2010.